Post

 Preparing to eat Korean beef tonight.

-As soon as you exit Tanoura Station, you can see the sign pointing to Tanoura Coffee Street.
-There is a standalone Olive Young right outside.
+Once you exit Tano Station, you can see the sign pointing to Tano Coffee Street.
+There is a standalone Olive Young store right outside.

-Tanoura has many coffee shops and small stores, somewhat like the vibe of the East District.
+There are many coffee shops and small stores in the Tano area, somewhat like the atmosphere of the East District.

-It feels a bit like a trendy East District café.
-Luckily, I made a reservation in advance on CatchTable, or there would have been no seats available on site.
+It has a bit of an East District trendy cafe vibe.
+Luckily, we made a reservation in advance on CatchTable; otherwise, there would be no seats available on-site.

 Ordered a Korean beef set + jjajangmyeon + Cass beer.
-The Korean beef was tender but lacked beef flavor, I found it average; plus, the price was a real NT$2,458, not very cost-effective, not as good as the throat pot lid barbecue I had a few days ago.
+The Korean beef was tender but lacked beef flavor, so I found it average; considering the actual price of NT$2,458, the cost-performance ratio is not very high, not as good as the throat lid grilled meat we had a few days earlier.

-The advantages are mainly beautiful photos, friendly staff, and they speak Chinese.
+The advantages are mainly beautiful photo spots and friendly staff who can speak Chinese.

-19:15 Walk back to Ximen Station after eating
+19:15 Walk back to Seomyeon Station after dinner

-There are really many small shops, cafes, and even a ZARA from Tianpu to the west side.
+There are really many small shops, cafes, and even a ZARA from Tampo to Seomyeon.

-After returning to Seomyeon Station, go to Lotte Department Store B1 Food Court to buy food, then prepare to go to the airport hotel
+After returning to Seomyeon Station, go to Lotte Department Store B1 food court to buy food, then prepare to head to the airport hotel

 There is also a supermarket here.
-I ended up buying these takoyaki to eat back at the hotel, choosing the Korean flavor on the far right.
+In the end, we bought this takoyaki to eat back at the hotel, choosing the Korean flavor on the far right.

 ~=20:30 Head to the airport hotel